Keeping your indoor cat happy

 A Companion for Your Cat

-Many cats enjoy the company of other cats or in some cases, dogs!
-Playing, chasing, and mutual grooming and snuggling can fulfill your indoor cat’s need for exercise, companionship, and affection while you are at work or away from home.
+Many cats enjoy the company of other pets!
+Playing, chasing, and mutual grooming and snuggling can fulfill your indoor cat’s need for exercise, companionship, and affection while you are away.
+Implement slow, planned introductions to ensure that your pets stand the best chance of becoming friends.
+Check out our information on introducing pets at the bottom of our Available Pets page.

 Provide your indoor cat with a variety of different interactive toys to keep them physically and mentally stimulated.